At a Glance

 Note: While pointing to a video asset on your own proprietary system during the preview or pilot test, you might notice that the video plays but only a black box is recorded on the video.
 If this happens, check with your project team to make sure that your system does not have any restrictions in place that prevent the recording of videos on that system.

 Testing videos during a Live Conversation

-- Or share the link to the video in the Chat within Zoom so that the participant can click on it and watch the video on their machine while they are sharing their screen with you.
+- Or share the link to the video in the Chat within Zoom so that the contributor can click on it and watch the video on their machine while they are sharing their screen with you.

 Note: There may be some video lag due to Zoom bandwidth, so giving the contributor the link to the video to watch on their own machine may work best.